FlamingWater35/Quizlone/README.md

 * **🧩 Match Mode:**
   * A fast-paced game to match terms with their definitions against the clock.
   * Local leaderboards for tracking your best times for each list.
-* **☁️ Cloud Sync (Optional):** Create a free account to sync your study lists and progress across the web, desktop, and mobile.
+* **☁️ Cloud Sync (Optional):** Create a free account to sync your study lists and progress.
+The sync logic is designed to intelligently merge changes from multiple devices, protecting offline work.
-* **💾 Hybrid Storage:** Works seamlessly offline with secure local storage, and syncs to the cloud when you're connected.
+* **💾 Works Offline:** The app is fully functional offline with secure local storage.
+Your changes will sync automatically when you reconnect.
 * **🎨 Theme Customization:** Choose between System, Light, and Dark themes.
 * **🌍 Multi-Language Support:** Enjoy the app in English, Finnish, Russian, Spanish, and Swedish.
 * **🔎 UI Scaling:** Adjust the user interface size for better readability on any screen.